 Yes, with Departmental approval and in consultation with your academic advisor.

 Students in the MS program are not required to complete a thesis.
 However, if you are interested, there is a Master’s Thesis option.
-You should register for BMEN E9100 and consult with your BME faculty advisor.
+You should register for BMEN E9100 (5-6 credits) and consult with your research advisor to register for the thesis option, BMEN E9200 (0 credits).
+If a STATS courseis chosen as your advanced graduate math course, the remaining technical electives must be in SEAS.

 Students who chose the Master’s Thesis option typically complete their degree and dissertation in 3-4 semesters.
 International students are required to complete the MS thesis option in 3 semesters in most circumstances.